lockywolf/opencde/README.md

 Focused on improving support on OpenBSD, fixing security issues and better/easier packaging

+# OpenBSD Port

+Port is based on earlier work by Pascal Stumpf <Pascal.Stumpf@cubes.de>

+It currently installs to /usr/local/dt but needs a symlink at /usr/dt in order for programs to function properly.

 ## Todo

 - [ ] Fix known security issues (see: https://www.cert.org/historical/advisories/CA-1999-11.cfm)